Fuliang-Li/Fuliang-Li.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 Fuliang Li (李福亮), Professor of Northeastern University.
 I obtained my Bachelor’s degree in Computer Science and Engineering from Northeastern University in 2009 and was directly admitted to Tsinghua University’s Institute for Network Sciences and Cyberspace as a Ph.D. student, under the supervision of Professor Wu Jianping (<a href="https://www.tsinghua.edu.cn/info/1166/93896.htm" target="_blank">吴建平</a>).
 I earned my Ph.D. degree from Tsinghua University in 2015.
+I worked as a Postdoctoral Fellow at the Hong Kong Polytechnic University in 2016, under the supervision of Professor Cao Jiannong (<a href="https://www.tsinghua.edu.cn/info/1166/93896.htm" target="_blank">曹建农</a>).
 Now, I work with Professor Xingwei Wang (<a href="https://neu.edu.cn/info/1012/3221.htm" target="_blank">王兴伟</a>).
 My main research interests include computer networks, as well as the bridging between networking and AI.

 # 🔥 News
-- 2025.12: &nbsp;🎉🎉🎉🎉🎉🎉We have one paper accepted by **NSDI 2026** [CCF A、东北大学首篇].
+- 2025.12: &nbsp;🎉🎉🎉🎉🎉🎉We have one paper accepted by **NSDI 2026** [CCF A].
 - 2025.12: &nbsp;🎉🎉 We have two papers accepted by INFOCOM 2026 [CCF A].
 - 2025.11: &nbsp;🎉🎉 We have one paper accepted by  AAAI [CCF A].
 - 2025.09: &nbsp;**🎉🎉🎉🎉🎉🎉 IEEE ICNP 2025 Best Paper Award**.
 - 2025.08: &nbsp;🎉🎉 We have two papers accepted by TC [CCF A].
-- *2025.07*: &nbsp;🎉🎉🎉🎉🎉🎉We have one paper accepted by **SIGCOMM 2025** [CCF A、东北大学首篇].
+- *2025.07*: &nbsp;🎉🎉🎉🎉🎉🎉We have one paper accepted by **SIGCOMM 2025** [CCF A].
-- *2025.07*: &nbsp;🎉🎉 We have some papers accepted by ICNP [CCF B，清华大学A类].
+- *2025.07*: &nbsp;🎉🎉 We have five papers accepted by ICNP [CCF B].
 - 2025.07: &nbsp;**🎉🎉 IEEE/ACM IWQoS 2025 Best Student Paper Runner-up**
 - *2025.07*: &nbsp;🎉🎉 We have one paper accepted by TON [CCF A].
 - *2025.06*: &nbsp;🎉🎉 We have one paper accepted by COMNET [CCF B].
 - *2025.06*: &nbsp;🎉🎉 We have one paper accepted by TC [CCF A]
 - *2025.05*: &nbsp;🎉🎉 We have  another paper accepted by TON [CCF A].
 - *2025.05*: &nbsp;🎉🎉 We have one paper accepted by TON [CCF A].
-- *2025.04*: &nbsp;🎉🎉 We have some papers accepted by IWQoS 2025 [CCF B].
+- *2025.04*: &nbsp;🎉🎉 We have six papers accepted by IWQoS 2025 [CCF B].
 - *2025.03*: 🎉🎉 We have another paper published by TMC [CCF A].
 - *2025.02*: 🎉🎉 We have one paper published by TMC [CCF A].